lawrenceevalyn/THE-DISS/README.md

 * Read 18thC texts voraciously, to inform my gut intuition of the period
 * Use ESTC data to model the decade 1789-99

-## Possible To-Dos
-* Is the number of "null" (unsigned) authors associated with the Minerva Press proportionate to the overall number of "null" authors?
-* compare ESTC works-per-year to Garside, in case it's more interesting than it looks
-* track down print run sizes for the works by my four key authors (a big to-do, for sure!)
-* research whether it makes sense to separate Cadell & Hookham or merge them in Radcliffe's publisher chart
-* find existing work on social networks of 18thC publishers: what do their models look like?

 # Research Log

 ## March 23, 2017